 See also:

-Bull worship and culture spread from and through Anatolia, Crete, Iran, South & Southeast Asia, Cypress, Levant, Greece, Rome and the Celtic lands.
+Bull worship and culture spreads from and through Anatolia, Crete, Iran, South & Southeast Asia, Cypress, Levant, Greece, Rome and the Celtic lands.
 The Romans were so enthusiastic they built the infamous torture and execution chamber, the Brazen Bull.

-Convicted persons, suspected insurgents and even whole families were put into the hollow bronze bull, and a fire lit underneath before a mass of cheering people.
+Convicted persons, suspected insurgents and even whole families are put into the hollow bronze bull, and a fire lit underneath before a mass of cheering people.
 As the prisoners were roasted alive, a system of tubes, pipes and trumpets converted screams from the belly of the bull into snorts and roars.

 The Bull assumes a place of power.
 In the sacrificial hierarchy of godly tribute, the blood of the Bull is second only the blood of Man whose is second only the blood of a King, or better, a God-King.
 Bull blood represents fertility of the Earth.